Course Design Principles Overview

 Plan learning experiences and instruction to help students reach the learning goals.

-This sequence may feel backwards because textbook selection comes in step 3, while planning exams comes earlier, in step 2.
+Backwards course design may feel strange because textbook selection comes in step 3, while planning exams comes earlier, in step 2.
 However, by focusing our attention on learning goals and guiding us to promptly envision assessments matched to those goals, this method sets us up to maximize the extent to which our instructional activities support the goals, equipping students to demonstrate their learning and perform well on assessments.

 Derived from Understanding by Design (Wiggins and McTighe)